 2. Validate your conclusions with a larger group.

-Once you’ve written up your brand voice based off of the conclusions above, you need to validate your conclusions with the broader company.
+Once you’ve written up your brand voice based on the conclusions above, you need to validate your conclusions with the broader company.
 Your goal in this phase is to ensure that everyone is in agreement and aligned.
 If there is any disagreement, you should discuss it and determine whether or not the brand voice needs to be adjusted.

 This is also the phase where you will need to get final signoff and approval from any key stakeholders, like department managers, directors, and even the CEO themself.
 Because brand voice will influence all customer-facing policies and activities, you want to be sure that the Powers That Be agree with your conclusions.